 Other events (for example, the location of a street crime) may simply need a grid reference.

-The key point though is that all data needs suitable, consistent and unambiguous geographic identifiers.
+The key point, though, is that all data needs suitable, consistent and unambiguous geographic identifiers.

 Different types of data will of course require different types of referencing, and issues such as ensuring confidentiality are crucial.

-The Office for National Statistics is therefore giving a great deal of attention to ensuring that we utilise geographic referencing in the best possible way.
+Therefore we are giving a great deal of attention to ensuring that we utilise geographic referencing in the best possible way.